 Decide roughly how many photos will make up the width and how many the height.
-You can size your individual photos to fit into the dimensions you want.
-This can be altered later, but it’s good to work with a base size from the start.
+You can size your individual images to fit into the dimensions you want.
+You can alter this photomontage later, but it’s good to work with a base size from the start.

-I always compile my photo montages using .jpeg images with minimum compression.
-This will vary depending on the number of photos you are working with and the processing power of your computer.
+I always compile my photomontages using .jpeg images with small compression.
+This varies depending on the number of photos you are working with and the processing power of your computer.

 Create Your Photoshop ‘Canvas’

 Create a new ‘canvas’ of a suitable size.
 Make sure the dpi matches the dpi of your photos.

 Don’t be too concerned about the correct canvas size.
 You can always alter it later to suit your needs if it’s too small or too large.

 Import Your Photos